finalverse/libra2-core/crates/libra2-faucet/README.md

-# Aptos Faucet
+# Libra2 Faucet

-The Aptos Faucet is a service that runs alongside a test network and mints coins for users to test and develop on Aptos.
+The Libra2 Faucet is a service that runs alongside a test network and mints coins for users to test and develop on Aptos.

 ## Subdirectories
 This is a brief overview of the subdirectories to help you find what you seek.
 For more information on each of these subdirectories, see the README in that subdirectory.